ChargeRight vs Qmerit: Why You Should Get an Independent Assessment Before a $5,000 Installation Quote

 - The manufacturer wants satisfied customers who don't blame them for complications

 Nobody in this chain has a financial incentive to tell you that you don't need a panel upgrade.
-And many Qmerit contractors don't run a formal NEC 220.82 load calculation — they look at the panel, see it's full, and recommend an upgrade.
+And a formal NEC 220.82 load calculation is not guaranteed anywhere in it; brokers often roll the load calc into the bid, and plenty of quotes get written from a visual look at a full panel.

 Cost Comparison